-Watch a percussionist get taken out by a flying beater in a dramatic performance of some Holst
+A percussionist just got taken out by a flying beater in the middle of some Holst

 What would you do if you were halfway through a musical performance and a fellow performer accidentally whacked you with their instrument?